Energetics and Lifestyle in Inherited Syndromes (ELLIE’s Study)

 - Gain a better understanding of the baseline lifestyle factors related to nutrition and physical activity in people with a hereditary cancer gene mutation.

 ELLIE’s study is a web-based survey.
 It is open to eligible people who have a personal email and internet access.

 The web-based survey can be accessed through this hypterlink.

 The first 1,000 participants will receive a $10.00 e-gift card.
 The e-gift card will be delivered by email.

 The study was developed and designed by Lauren Nye, MD at the University of Kansas Medical Center in Kansas City, KS.
 The study will be distributed digitally and can be completed by eligible participants as long as they have internet access.

 Medical Director of Cancer Prevention

 University of Kansas Medical Center

 Kansas City, Kansas

-- Male or female 18 years or older that have a genetic mutation in any of the following genes:
+- Male or female 18 years or older that have a hereditary cancer genetic mutation in any of the following genes: